danfuzz/samizdat/blur/README.md

 names (if non-absolute, relative to the directory being built) or named ids.
 If no target is specified, it defaults to `build`.

-On a given run, Blur will only ever attempt to satisfy a given target at most once, no matter how many times that target is mentioned on the command-line or in rules being invoked.
+On a given run, Blur will only ever attempt to run the commands associated with a given rule at most once, no matter how many times that rule is "activated" (via dependencies).

 Rules are set up by writing a Bash script named `blur.sh`, and placing it at the base directory of the source.
 Blur runs that file